 We recommend obtaining financial sponsorship so that a free salad can be offered to every student.
 This is a foundation exercise that will produce long-term impact.
-Possible sponsors could include local businesses and existing vendors, or you could even pursue a grant, such as the CAF’s Project Produce grant, for the event.
+Possible sponsors could include local businesses and existing vendors, or you could even pursue a grant for the event.

-- Etiquette: Teaches students how to use a salad bar, including utensil use and management of the tray and serving boat or plate, and raises their awareness of the possibility of spills and cross-contamination.
+- Etiquette: Teaches students how to use a salad bar, including utensils and management of the tray and serving boat or plate, and raises awareness of the possibility of spills and cross-contamination.

 - Participation: When marketed in advance, a Rainbow Day event will increase meal participation.